kubernetes/kubernetes/docs/design/selector-generation.md

 - User puts a unique label or label(s) on pod template (required).  user does think carefully about uniqueness.
 - No defaulting of pod labels or the selector happen.

-### Common to both modes

-- Validation code ensures that the selector on the job selects the labels on the pod template, and rejects if not.

 ### Rationale

 UID is better than Name in that: